erasin/bevy_simple_i18n/README.md

 ## Project Status

 This project wraps [rust-i18n](https://github.com/longbridgeapp/rust-i18n) library and is therefore not very "Bevy" like.
-The `rust-i18n` library embeds all of your locales via macros at compile time, while this is incredibly convenient, it isn't always always desirable for game development.
+The `rust-i18n` library embeds all of your locales via macros at compile time, while this is incredibly convenient, it isn't always desirable for game development.
 I have attempted to wrap the library in the most Bevy way I could but the long term goal is to create a more Bevy-like internationalization library, so this is mostly a proof of concept and you should expect breaking changes.

 ## [Demo](https://turtiesocks.github.io/bevy_simple_i18n/)